AmoebeLabs/Material3-Theme-Template/README.md

 ![m3-07-dark](https://github.com/AmoebeLabs/ha-theme_m3-07-darkolivegreen/blob/master/preview/m3-theme-07-dark.png)

 ## Some real-world screenshots:
-A Light and Dark example made with the Swiss Army Knife custom card.
+A Light and Dark example made with the [Swiss Army Knife custom card][sak-docs-url].

 Note that the card background in the light theme is white instead of the lightest theme background.
 Will be corrected...